 If You Have a Clean Driving Record

-There is a chance that the judge might dismiss your speeding ticket if you do not have any previous citations on your record.
-If this is your very first ticket, it is possible that the court will have mercy on you.
+There is a chance that the judge will dismiss your speeding ticket if you don’t have any previous citations on your record.
+If this is your very first ticket, it’s possible that the court will give you a break.
 While you don’t necessarily count on this, it is definitely a possibility.
-It’s still a good idea to have a backup plan just in case.
+So, in case this doesn’t work out, it’s still a good idea to have a backup plan just in case.

 Get Eyewitness Testimony

 One of the strongest things that you can have on your side for getting a speeding ticket dismissed is eyewitness testimony.
-Whether it is someone who was with you in your vehicle or another driver, this is something to consider.
+Whether it’s someone who was with you in your vehicle or another driver, this is something to consider.

 If there was someone at the scene who can back up your story, you are far more likely to get out of paying the ticket.
 This is usually true even when the officer has a conflicting story, but not always.

 What NOT to do

 There are certain things that you should absolutely avoid doing when trying to get a traffic ticket dismissed.
-Remember not to get emotional or become visibly angry.
+First off, remember not to get emotional or become visibly angry.
 This will only serve to make you seem unstable and therefore unreliable.

 You also don’t want to try arguing that you don’t deserve the ticket because you didn’t know the speed limit.
 Ignorance of the law is never a valid defense, so you shouldn’t even try.
 It’s also not a good idea to say that your speeding didn’t harm anyone.
 These are all arguments that no judge is likely to take seriously.
 By avoiding these things, you can boost your chances of getting your ticket dismissed and avoiding adding points to your record (points further discussed on this page).